stephwongwt/stephwongwt.github.io/_pages/index.md

 permalink: /
 ---

-# Hi there, I'm Steph Wong!
+# Hi there, I'm Steph Wong

 This is a simple blog to explore using GitHub Pages as a blog/portfolio.
-{% include tooltip.html position="bottom" text="This is a tooltip!" %}